Diploma in Integrative Supervision

 Enhance your professional practice through clinical supervision training.

 This diploma prepares experienced practitioners to develop skills in providing effective clinical supervision.
-Participants explore models of supervision, ethical considerations, and reflective practice within therapeutic settings.
-The programme supports practitioners in facilitating learning, professional development, and safe practice within supervisory relationships.
+Participants explore models of supervision, ethical considerations and reflective practice within therapeutic settings.
+It supports practitioners in facilitating learning, professional development and safe practice within supervisory relationships.

 "*" indicates required fields